 Age 18: LOL at the National Comedy Center

-Anyone who likes to laugh (read: everyone) will love the brand new National Comedy Center in Jamestown, NY.
+Anyone who likes to laugh (read: everyone) will love the National Comedy Center in Jamestown, NY.
 With an impressive collection of content that adapts to your personal sense of humor thanks to some of the most advanced technology you'll find at a museum anywhere in the world, the Comedy Center offers hours upon hours of fun.
 Budding comics can try their hand at dozens of interactive exhibits that include the Microsoft AI-powered Laugh Battle where you have to make your opponent crack a smile, a comedy karaoke lounge, and a Make A Meme station.
 While the entire main floor is kid-friendly, your freshly minted adult will appreciate having access to the 18+ only Blue Room—a small section of the museum featuring dirty jokes and other just-for-grown-ups things.

 Bonus: When They Turn 21...Go on a Craft Beverage Tour!

-While they’ll always be babes in your eyes, with nearly 1,000 producers of craft beverages, New York State is the perfect place to celebrate this momentous coming of age.
-The Long Island, Finger Lakes, and Hudson Valley wine countries in particular are full of award-winning wineries.
+While they’ll always be babies in your eyes, with nearly 1,000 producers of craft beverages, New York State is the perfect place to celebrate this momentous coming of age.
+The Long Island, Finger Lakes, and Hudson Valley wine countries, in particular, are full of award-winning wineries.
 Join one of several organized tours or plot out your own.
 Some worthy stops include Brotherhood Winery, which happens to be the country’s oldest, Prohibition Distillery in the Catskills, serving up award-winning spirits in one of the hippest areas of the state, and Brewery Ommegang, just a few miles from the National Baseball Hall of Fame, a home run among craft beer tasting rooms.